twistedmacaroni/thepasswordle/README.md

 Hi!
 This is my intro to blockchain  blockchain password manager project.
 I spent far too long on the UI but I hope it looks pretty neat!

 # What it does
 This app allows you to keep your passwords safe on the blockchain.
-I know it sounds insane to keep passwords on a public blockchain, but relax - it stores the hashes, not the actual passwords!
+I know it sounds insane to keep passwords on a public blockchain, but it stores the hashes, not the actual passwords.
 Here's what you can do with it:

 1. Keep passwords (they're hashed before they go on-chain)
 2. Put labels on to remember what password is for something